 There are two ways that you can run u successful scrimmage, and both ways include that you as a coach should influence and steer it a bit.
 From time to time, you have to stop the game if you notice that some things are not done properly, and the situation was good to explain to your players what were you talking about.

 Let's say that you have done some pick-and-roll defense in the Tactics part, and the player with the ball is a good shooter and moments ago you were telling your players that when they guard a good shooter in a pick-and-roll, that the big guy defending a screener needs to hard hedge or at least show up with the hand up, and that his direct defender has to go over the screen.

 The second way that you can do the analysis is by filming the game and sitting afterward and having a discussion.

 The real mastery lies in the capability to make every basketball drill both interesting and educative at the same time.
-It is proven over the years that kids better respond to programs that include fun drills with the sense of competitiveness relative to programs that are "old school", strict and highly demanding.
+It is proven over the years that kids better respond to programs that include fun drills with a sense of competitiveness relative to programs that are "old school", strict, and highly demanding.

 Start with some easy stuff like passing and cutting, opening a passing lane, how to keep a good flor geometry and why, where to stand and how to correct the position both when on offense and defense, how to use screens, how to play pick and roll... but do the explaining one at the time and without pressure.

-3. Scrimmage (20 minutes): Everybody loves to play basketball and this what the main goal of everything is.
-When I say it is time to play, I do not mean out of control total basketball.
+3. Scrimmage (20 minutes): Everybody loves to play basketball and this is what the main goal of everything is.
+When I say it is time to play, I do not mean out-of-control total basketball.
 This is the perfect time to actually coach your team and to try various tactics.

 If you want to learn how coach Krzyzewski is running a Duke Basketball Program, go rent a DVD by clicking on the link below: